vhscom/lumpen-radio/README.md

 ## Credits

-Designed and developed by VHS without fee for Public Media Institute.
+Designed and developed by VHS.

 Splash screen and vectors by [Jermiah Chiu](https://jeremiahchiu.com).<br>
 App interface and icon by [VHS](https://vhs.codeberg.page).